Want your teen to be successful? Provide helpful nonfiction books for your high school student!

 So much of the 7 Habits of Highly Effective Teens is about planning ahead and growing relationships.
 These life skills are important for leaders to use and understand!

 The advantage of the book for teens is that it defines terms that adults might take for granted, and includes more in-depth explanations and examples of teenagers actually using the habits.
 Plus, there are “Baby Steps” at the end of each section to help teens put the principles into action!
+Our daughters agree that this is one of the best nonfiction books for teens and mature preteens.

 *The Graduate Survival Guide: 5 Mistakes You Can’t Afford to Make in College By Anthony Oneal with Rachel Cruze